TPiatek360/NeoAsteroids/README.md

 Licensed under Creative Commons: By Attribution 4.0 License http://creativecommons.org/licenses/by/4.0/

-To run, have Python installed (I have Miniconda with its included Python management, but you do you).
+To run, have Node.js and Python installed (I have Miniconda with its included Python management, but you do you).
+Latest version of Node should suffice.
 Once that's done, run start.py - it will check the mutator folder and updage the list of mutators for the game, start a server, and open a browser window with the game running - you should then be good to go!